EvgenyTernovoy/rag-bot/knowledge_base/Anorelgan slip-socker.md

 ## Overview

-The Anorelgan slip-socker was a device from the Anorelga system.
+The Anorelgan slip-socker was a device from The Anorelga system.

-## Behind the scenes
+## Behind The scenes

-Reference to the Anorelgan slip-socker was removed when Riders of the Maelstrom was reprinted in Classic Adventures: Volume Three.
+Reference to The Anorelgan slip-socker was removed when Riders of The Maelstrom was reprinted in Classic Adventures: Volume Three.

 ## Appearances

-Riders of the Maelstrom (reprinted in Classic Adventures: Volume Three ) (First mentioned)
+Riders of The Maelstrom (reprinted in Classic Adventures: Volume Three ) (Prime mentioned)